-Find the Cheapest Insurance Quotes in Your Area
+Find Cheap Condo Insurance Quotes in Your Area

-We need to determine first if your condo association’s master policy covers some of the things inside your apartment, which reduces the amount of dwelling coverage you need to buy.
 There are two types of master policies.
+You first need to determine which type your condo has and whether your condo association’s master policy covers some of the things inside your apartment.
+If it does, that reduces the amount of dwelling coverage you need to buy.

-When we spoke with agents from Allstate and GEICO to get a condo quote in New Jersey, none of them asked what the master policy covered.
-Instead, what they’ll typically do is estimate your coverage based on your lender's requirement or the size of the unit.
+When we spoke with agents from Allstate and Geico to get a condo quote, none of them asked what the master policy covered.
+Instead, they estimated coverage based on the lender's requirement or the size of the unit.

 - 20% of your unit’s value, loan value, or appraisal value, or $140,000 ($700,000 x 0.2)